top of page

 2. Maximize TFSA Growth for Completely Tax-Free Returns

-Despite the name, a Tax-Free Savings Account (TFSA) is not just a savings account—it is one of the most powerful tax shelters available to Canadian investors.
+Despite the name, a Tax-Free Savings Account (TFSA) is not just a savings account — it is one of the most powerful tax shelters available to Canadian investors.

-TFSA Advantages
+Key TFSA Advantages

 • Investment growth is 100% tax-free